How long does a review take?

 Last updated

-A typical ADO Pilot review completes in 2 to 5 minutes via the Anthropic Batch API.
-If the Batch API hits its 10-minute timeout, the orchestrator falls back to the synchronous Messages API; in rare cases where both retry, a review can take longer.
+A typical ADO Pilot review completes in 2 to 5 minutes.
+In rare cases — for example, during high AI-provider load — a review can take up to 10 minutes, or very occasionally longer.
 This page explains what affects duration and what each step is doing while you wait.

 Typical timing by PR size

-These ranges assume a healthy provider.
-Actual times vary with code complexity and Anthropic API load.
+These ranges assume a healthy AI provider.
+Actual times vary with code complexity and provider load.

 What the review is doing while you wait